dsathyakumar/a11y-auditor/README.md

 http://www.w3.org/TR/WCAG10/full-checklist.html

+**NPM MODULE**
+The corresponding NPM module of [a11y-auditor](https://www.npmjs.com/package/a11y-auditor)

-> Status : Dev (in progress), to make it compatible with Front end loading (via AMD loaders and script tag loading)
+> Status : Dev (in progress)

-** Pull requests are welcome. **
+**Pull requests are welcome!**

 TIP :
 ---------------------------------------------------------
 Its recommended to use a11y-auditor to run audit checks for A, AA, AAA compliance on your web pages.

 The great way would be to include it as part of your Dev tests itself via the chai-a11y plugin.

-[chai-a11y]https://github.com/pranavjha/chai-a11y is a chai plugin available as an npm module which consumes a11y-auditor and helps run tests and conduct audits.
+[chai-a11y](https://github.com/pranavjha/chai-a11y) is a chai plugin available as an [npm](https://github.com/pranavjha/chai-a11y) module which consumes a11y-auditor and helps run tests and conduct audits.

+[chai-a11y](https://github.com/pranavjha/chai-a11y) helps to run a11y-auditor on the browser (AMD, common JS style) and also via script tag loading

 For Node JS usage :